 Mr. Mayer is currently a board member of Lee Enterprises (a newspaper company owning or having stakes in over 50 daily newspapers) and DynaVox Inc. (a leading provider of speech generating devices and special education software for persons with speech, language and learning challenges).
-Mr. Mayer is also the chairman of the board of PEOPLExpressTM Airlines (an airline company) and a trustee of the Columbia Funds Family of Mutual Funds.
+Mr. Mayer is also a trustee of the Columbia Funds Family of Mutual Funds.
 Mr. Mayer has been a director of numerous public, private and not-for-profit boards over the years.
 Mr. Mayer is a former Chairman of the Aspen Institute and Chairman of the Board of Trustees of The University of Maryland.